 It is very important that you use the right amount only.
 Using larger amounts or applying the cream more often than prescribed won’t make the discoloration or pigmentation go away faster.
 Instead, it would just irritate the skin and make the problem even worse.
 Eukroma produce results after four weeks of regular use.
 If no improvements are seen after using the product for three months, discontinue immediately.

 Eukroma Side Effects

-Patients are advised to do skin sensitivity test first prior to using the product.
+As per Eukroma reviews, Patients are advised to do skin sensitivity test first prior to using the product.
 Commonly-reported side effects of Eukroma include irritation, redness, itching, and some burning or stinging sensation.
 These adverse reactions are mild to moderate only, and should go away on their own after a few days.
 If severe reactions develop, it is imperative that you consult your doctor right away.
 Side effects that warrant immediate medical attention include difficulty breathing and swelling of the tongue, lips, throat, or the entire face.